LCifuentes2018/JavasriptTesting/README.md

 # Unit Testing with Jasmine

-In this project was web-based application that reads RSS feeds, that included Jasmine and an complete test suite.
+This project used a web-based application that reads RSS feeds, which included Jasmine and a complete set of tests.

 ## How Works

 I was tasked with writing the remaining specifications and tests in Jasmine to complete the suite.
 I used Jasmine to write a number of tests for the application.
 These check the underlying logic as well as the event handling and DOM manipulation.

+The results of all tests are displayed in a Jasmine container at the bottom of the browser.
+These list the tests performed and indicate which ones met the stated specifications.
+When a test fails, Jasmine produces an error message and trace for the failure.

 ## Getting Started

 Download the GitHub source code.
-Open the .css,fonts,jasmine and js and html files with a text editor.
+Open the .css, fonts, jasmine and js and html files with a text editor.
 To open the index.html file with any browser.

 ### Prerequisites